Spirit & Life Has a New Look

 También en Español!
 (Also in Spanish)

-Spirit & Life has two services, one in English and a second in both English and Spanish.
-Not only do we host a bilingual service, we’re a bilingual church.
+Spirit & Life is a multiethnic church, and a significant portion of our members speak Spanish as their first language, or come from families of Hispanic heritage.
 To that end, we’ve designed a version of the logo in Spanish, in an effort to better communicate our desire to be a church that reaches out to all people, irrespective of language or ethnicity.

 Our vision as a church is “To be a living sign of God’s presence in our community.”
 We’ve designed our new logo as en expression of that desire—to be a place where people encounter Jesus and experience new life, where they grow in faith and in relationship with others, bearing the fruit of the spirit, and where our faith is expressed in lives of service.
 We pray that our new look faithfully expresses this desire and serves to help motivate our church body to live out our vision, and to invite our community to come and experience first-hand the life-giving power of the Spirit of God.

 July 2, 2020The Brokenheartedness that Parenting Is